asrulharunismail/Bees-Algorithm-Combinatorial/README.md

 # Bees-Algorithm-Combinatorial
-The combinatorial version of Bees Algorithm we use TSP datasets (TSPLIB)
+The combinatorial version of Bees Algorithm.
+We use TSP datasets (TSPLIB).